communityinclusion/explorevr.org/_posts/2013-03-12-mental-health-survey-data.md

 ---
+published: true
 title: Mental Health Survey Data
 author: kartik
 layout: post
-categories: [MH_Survey_Data, Raw_Data]
+categories:
+  - MH_Survey_Data
+  - Raw_Data
-tags: Mental Health, MH Survey
+tags: "Mental Health, MH Survey"
 ---

-<p>We offer access to full datasets from the ICI as well as accompanying data dictionaries so you can make full use of the raw data for your own analyses.
-We also offer PDFs of materials we have created using data from the ICI and RSA.
-Please check back often as we are continually updating and adding resources to this page.</p>
+<p>We offer access to the dataset from the 2011 Survey of State Mental Health Agencies in both CSV and Excel format.
+These files also include the data dictionary.
+You can also download the data dictionary separately in PDF format.</p>

 <ul>